cgoncalves/cumulus_topology_converter/README.md

 "vagrant" interface remapping for hosts and switches, warnings for interface reuse, added optional support for OOB switch.
 * v1\.0 2015\_10\_19 Initial version constructed

+## To Do List
+* Enhanced PXEBOOT Libvirt Support -- Blank OS value should be allowed
+* Null Audio Driver
+* os.path.abspath("./helper_scripts")
+* Apply Udev enhancement for IF index of vagrant interface (cleaner)